To be established by Customer. See sizing chart for further details.

 - Safety considerations For prevention of clothing ignition during short term and emergency exposure to flame.

 - Limitations of use — Flame-Resistant (FR) Garments: Do not use for protection against continuous thermal loads, hot liquids or steam.
 Do not wear alone for limb/torso protection during structural firefighting.
 Do not use for chemical protection.
 Failure to comply with this warning may result in serious injury or death.

 - Marking recommendations and restrictions If the end user adds any lettering, trim, emblems, or nametags, etc. to the garment, they must meet the performance requirements of the standard.
 Do not mark, remove, or write over existing labels.

-- Warranty Company guarantees that all garments will be free of workmanship defects resulting from normal wear within one year of the purchase for garments laundered per our instructions.
+- Warranty Company guarantees that all garments will be free of workmanship defects resulting from normal wear within two years of the purchase for garments laundered per our instructions.
 Apparel color shifting or fading is excluded.
 PK Safety will determine whether a returned garment is to be replaced.

 Preparation For Use

 - Sizing For sizing information refer to the sizing chart

 - Storage practices Do not store protective clothing in direct light.
 The strength of flame resistant fabrics can be degraded by exposure to light or fluorescent light and must be protected, either by storing in a shaded area or by covering with a dark material.

 Inspection Frequency & Retirement Criteria